Oleur/swcook-ktor-api/README.md

 # swcook-ktor-api
 Sample cooking API made with Kotlin Ktor to showcase the library capabilities.
 This sample project offers a simple REST API where you can get or create recipes with a list of ingredients and cooking steps.
+This sample is using MVC and Clean Architecture concepts in order to have a clean seperation of the layers.
+And thanks to Swagger, we can share code between the backend application and mobile apps.

 If you want to know more about Ktor, check the official documentation: https://ktor.io/docs/welcome.html